 No two experiences are identical when speaking about their journey of how each person came to perceive themselves.
 Many speak of the difference between how they saw themselves versus how the world at large treated them.
 There are several instances of being "othered" by friends and relatives alike or how seeds of doubt were planted at childhood to disrupt their own sense of self.
 The interviewees voice unique concerns about acceptance, culture, and society and how even their own self-identification undergoes shifts.

-What Are You shows how a seemingly simple question does not have a neat, tidy answer but rather a complex one.
+What Are You shows how a seemingly simple question comes with a rather complex answer.

 INCLUDES EXCLUSIVE EXTENDED INTERVIEWS